niiku/convert-encoding/README.md

 # convert-encoding.sh
 Converts the encoding/charset of all files matching a pattern inside a directory.
+Please feel free to issue improvements.

 # Getting convert-encoding.sh
 Simply execute the following: